-The outlet protection apron shall be constructed with no slope along its length.
-There shall be no overfall at the end of the apron.
-The elevation of the downstream end of the apron shall be equal to the elevation of the receiving channel or adjacent ground.
+Construct the outlet protection apron with no slope along its length.
+There must be no overfall at the end of the apron.
+The elevation of the downstream end of the apron must be equal to the elevation of the receiving channel or adjacent ground.